MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-health-modeling.md

 - The health score must be calculated automatically based on underlying metrics, which can be visualized through observability patterns and acted on through automated operational procedures.
   - The health score should become core to the monitoring solution, so that operating teams no longer have to interpret and map operational data to application health.

-- Leverage the health model to calculate availability SLO attainment instead of raw availability, ensuring the demarcation between service degradation and unavailability is reflected as separate SLOs.
+- Use the health model to calculate availability ervice Level Objective (SLO) attainment instead of raw availability, ensuring the demarcation between service degradation and unavailability is reflected as separate SLOs.

 - Leverage the health model within CI/CD pipelines and test cycles to validate application health is maintained after code and configuration updates.
   - The health model should be used to observe and validate health during load testing and chaos testing as part of CI/CD processes.